The four stages that lead to addiction

 Those who find themselves in this stage of addiction are at a higher risk of engaging in risky behaviours such as unprotected sex and driving under the influence.

 In this stage, a person might experience feelings of guilt and shame related to their substance use.
 If these feelings are a significant enough consequence to take a break from drug use or drinking, it is a good sign that the individual will not progress to the next stage.
-However, if a person justifies negative consequences with an array of excuses, then they may already be progressing to the next stage of addiction.
+But, if a person justifies negative consequences with an array of excuses, then they may already be progressing to the next stage of addiction.

 Most people who use drugs and alcohol recreationally do not become addicted or problematic substance users but the chances of becoming dependent are higher in this phase.
 In this stage, a person has not become dependent on the substance and is still most likely able to quit without outside help.